Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Highest Good Network® Application, improving city efficiency, creating the world we wantOne Community is advancing sustainable resource development and access through open source Highest Good Network® software that is a web-based application for collaboration, time tracking, and objective data collection.
 The purpose of the Highest Good Network is to provide software for internal operations and external cooperation.
 It is being designed for global use in support of the different countries and communities replicating the One Community sustainable village models and related components.

-This week, the core team continued working on the Highest Good Network software pull requests and resolved several key issues.“Total People Report” hours (#3563), the inability to send emails from the Send Emails tab (#3148), the issue preventing non-Owner/Admin accounts with ‘Edit Team 4-Digit Codes’ permission from editing the team code (#2933+1172), Team Stats Bar Chart (#3498), the addition of asterisks to indicate mandatory fields and warning messages where required (#3274), frontend development for event participation analysis (#3052), updates to the permission management change logs table (#3533+1397), and fixing owner-level manage-all-permissions functionality (#3099+1221).
+This week, the core team continued working on the Highest Good Network software pull requests and resolved several key issues.
+These included fixes for the “Total People Report” hours (#3563), the inability to send emails from the Send Emails tab (#3148), the issue preventing non-Owner/Admin accounts with ‘Edit Team 4-Digit Codes’ permission from editing the team code (#2933+1172), the Team Stats Bar Chart (#3498), the addition of asterisks to indicate mandatory fields and warning messages where required (#3274), frontend development for event participation analysis (#3052), updates to the permission management change logs table (#3533+1397), and fixing owner-level manage-all-permissions functionality (#3099+1221).
 This contribution reflects One Community’s dedication to sustainable resource development and access.

 Core Team, HGN PR Testing, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, HGN PR testing, bug fix confirmations, Total People Report update, email sending issue fix, permission editing functionality, Team Stats Bar Chart update, mandatory field indicators, event participation analysis frontend, permission management changelog updates, Dark Mode UI fixes